 “Well, maybe you hired someone.
 I’m not stupid, I watch Forensic Files!
 You hire someone to kill Bri while you sit at the bar with us so you have an air-tight alibi, am I right?”

 Donnie was started to get angry, “No, actually you’re fucking wrong!” he screamed.
 “I just found out about the abortion tonight, you genius.”

 “Yeah, sure!”
 Mikey scoffed.
 “That’s just what you want us to believe.
 I bet you knew about it all along and—”

 “Guys!”
 Banksy yelled.
 “SSSH!…I think I heard something coming from the fridge.”

-The boys looked back at the fridge door, the cold air streaming out of the small opening into the prep hall like smoke from a cigarette into the night sky.
+The boys looked back at the fridge door, the cold air streaming out from darkness into the prep hall like smoke from a cigarette drifting into the night sky.

 “Someone’s in there,” Donnie whispered.